 Create a new developer sandbox or refresh an existing one from your master branch or production environment.
 This gives all developers a consistent starting point.

 Create a new branch from master on the developer's local machine.
 Name it descriptively, either referencing your user story or the bug being fixed (e.g.

 Step 2 — Development

-Developer(s) work on the changes in their developer sandboxes, or using a local IDE and a sandbox.
+Developers work on the changes in their developer sandboxes, or use a local IDE and a sandbox.
 Tests should be run locally on a regular basis to check for regressions.

 Changes are periodically committed to their branch and published to the central repository.
 Publishing the branch gives visibility to other developers and provides backup in the event of local data loss.

 When the changes are complete, a pull request is opened to merge the branch back into master.
 All changes must be reviewed by at least one assignee prior to merging.
 This helps to maintain code quality and catch bugs.
 The notes and feedback during a pull request also produce an audit trail if the changes need to be revisited in the future.

 After review, the branch is merged into master.